Fentanyl is an opioid, which is a type of pain medication with a rapid onset that generally lasts less than an hour or two.

 Fentanyl patches are on the World Health Organization's List of Essential Medicines, the most effective and safe medicines needed in a health system.

-Unfortunately, Fentanyl is also made illegally and used as a recreational drug often mixed with heroin, cocaine, thc, and used in vapes as well.
+Unfortunately, Fentanyl is also often made illegally and used as a recreational drug mixed with heroin, cocaine, thc, and used in vapes as well.

 In 2016 more than 20,000 deaths occurred in the United States due to overdoses of fentanyl and its analogues